“Language is not a life skill. You can experience language loss.” – Dr. Chua Chee Lay

-Some of the strategies he listed to encourage children to learn and use the language was the use of flash cards.
-Parents can even create their own big flash cards through Microsoft PowerPoint.
+One of the strategies he listed to encourage children to learn and use the language was the use of flashcards.
+Parents can even create their own big flashcards through Microsoft PowerPoint.
 Parents can use PowerPoint to create simple animations of short Chinese characters, idioms or phrases.
-Aesthetic presentation in such learning materials or tools is important because children are more attracted to colors and animations.
+Aesthetic presentation in such learning materials or tools is important because children are more attracted to colours and animations.

 The general demographic of Singapore families today consist of dual-income families, where both parents work.
 With the increasing difficulties of juggling work and family life, the next best alternative is to ensure that your child receives a strong bilingual education in school.
 School is the second most important environment, as a child spends most of his time there besides his home.

-About the speaker: Professor Chua holds a Ph.
+Professor Chua holds a Ph.
 D from the University of Wisconsin – Madison.
 He is a writer, poet and academic.
 He is the author and editor of the books, Keeping My Mandarin Alive: Lee Kuan Yew’s Language Learning Experience and One People, One Language, Many Mother Tongues: Lee Kuan Yew: Transiting from Many Languages into English and Mother Tongue.
-Dr. Chua is also a Professor at National Technological University –National Institute of Education (NTU – NIE).
+Dr. Chua is also a Professor at National Technological University – National Institute of Education (NTU – NIE).